 - IAM restricts access to APIs based on the IAM roles that are granted to the service account.

-- Access scopes potentially further limit access to API methods when authenticating through OAuth.
+- Access scopes potentially further limit access to API methods.

 Both access scopes and IAM roles are described in detail in the sections below.